Morgritech/MT-arduino-rotary-encoder/README.md

-# MT-arduino-encoder-button
+# MT-arduino-rotary-encoder

-Encoder button library for the Arduino platform, to detect encoder detent and rotation direction, button state change (press/release), short/long presses and multiple presses.
+Rotary encoder library for the Arduino platform, to detect encoder detent/rotation direction and angular position.